Jason C. Gallion: Guns

 Gallion, who describes himself as a Second Amendment advocate, has said that he is "leery" about red flag gun laws because he does not want to restrict rights for law-abiding citizens.

-Gallion introduced legislation during the 2019 legislative sessions that allows Harford County farmers to use rifles and shotguns to rid their properties of animals that damage crops.
+During the 2019 legislative session, he introduced a bill that would allow Harford County farmers to use rifles and shotguns to rid their properties of animals that damage crops.
 The bill passed and was signed by Governor Hogan on April 18, 2019.
 During the 2021 legislative session, Gallion defended an amendment introduced by senator Jack Bailey that would exempt law enforcement officers, off-duty officers, or retired officers from legislation that prevents people from carrying guns in or near a polling place, arguing that having an armed law enforcement officer on hand could help quell a disturbance at a polling place if one arose.

+Immigration

+During the 2026 legislative session, Gallion opposed a bill that would prohibit counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement, saying that Maryland should not policies restricting the program in response to national furor over U.S. immigration enforcement in Minneapolis.

 Marijuana

 Gallion opposes legalizing recreational marijuana, preferring to wait and see what comes from states like Colorado as test cases.
 However, he has expressed interest in looking into how farmers could get involved in industrial hemp for medicinal use.